rust-lang/rust/src/doc/rustc-dev-guide/src/salsa.md

 ## What is Salsa?

-Salsa is a library for incremental recomputation, this means reusing computation that has already been done in the past to increase the efficiency of future computations.
+Salsa is a library for incremental recomputation.
+This means it allows reusing computations that were already done in the past to increase the efficiency of future computations.

 The objectives of Salsa are: